 Here is a very interesting video from Freewater Pictures of a Tiger Muskie and Trout showing off their hunting skills.
 It’s amazing to see these fish in the early stages using their instincts to catch a meal.

-Take what you see in this video and apply it to when you want to target theses species.
+Take what you see in this video and apply it to when you want to target these species.

-ANGELO: I would like to see however, the Muskie taking something off the surface, as the trout did.
-That’s where the trout may have an advantage, since they are masters of the topwater strike.
+ANGELO: I would like to see, however, the Tiger Muskie taking something off the surface, as the trout did.
+That’s where the trout may have an advantage since they are masters of the topwater strike.
 Often, we see Muskie following a topwater with almost a sense of hesitation, or maybe it is putting out an aura of intimidation to its struggling prey.
-Trout however, make up their minds and react quickly, since a lot of their surface diet will eventually up-and-fly away.
+Trout, however, make up their minds and react quickly, since a lot of their surface diet will eventually up-and-fly away.

 PETE: And finally back under the water; this video is a great example as to when a fish will strike sub-surface food… usually, as the baitfish pauses or is sitting still.
 Remember this the next time you are reeling at a steady pace or trolling.